You’re in the right place.

 About me

-My approach to therapy is inclusive, collaborative, and non-judgemental.
-I aim to create a space where you feel safe to speak openly, explore difficult experiences, and show up as you are, including if you are questioning or exploring aspects of your identity.
+My approach to therapy is collaborative, grounded, and non-judgemental.
+I aim to create a space where you feel safe to speak openly, explore difficult experiences, and show up as you are — including if you are navigating anxiety, intrusive thoughts, or questioning aspects of your identity.

 I place strong emphasis on working at a pace that feels right for you.
-There is no pressure to talk about anything before you feel ready, and no expectation to fit into a particular way of thinking or being.
-Therapy is not about judgement or labels, but about curiosity, understanding, and creating space for change.
+There is no pressure to face anything before you’re ready, and no expectation to fit into a certain way of being.
+At the same time, therapy is an active process — one that supports meaningful, lasting change.

 Schedule your first appointment